michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_8_Leaflet.md

 ### Get Organized

 1. Create a folder for this project.
 Everything that you do in this tutorial must go in this folder.
 I'm going to call my folder 'leafletmap'.
 Make a note of where you put this folder.
-For me, it's in Dropbox, you might want to put it somewhere else.
 	1. Create subfolders in that folder.
 Call them:
 		1. **css** *put css files here*
 		2. **data** *put data files here*